 Out of everywhere I haven’t been, Georgia is the country I’m itching to travel to the most.
 I’ve loved my time in Western Europe but recently, I’ve been traveling further east, delving into cities that don’t get as much attention as places like Rome or Paris and I’ve loved it ... and want to see more.

 One country that I’m absolutely dying to visit is Georgia, for oh so many reasons.
-I first got my introduction to this country when living in Russia actually, when I fell head over heels with the food.
+I first got my introduction to this country when visiting Russia actually, when I fell head over heels with the food.
 You can find a lot of fantastic Georgian restaurants in Russia and after one bite, I knew I needed to know more about the country of Georgia.

 Georgia is hiding some of the most beautiful monasteries I've ever seen, hiking to rival Switzerland, networks of caves, and some of the most uniquely pretty towns in all of Europe.
 It's rather mindblowing that so much can be crammed into a single country, but that's the reality for Georgia.
 And the more I researched, the more I started planning my own trip here.